SwapnikKatkoori/node-summarizer/README.md

 ### TextRank based algorithm:

+While this approach costs more in terms of time complexity, it is better for getting the summary of things like newspaper

+articles and essays.
+Read more about it [here](https://web.eecs.umich.edu/~mihalcea/papers/mihalcea.emnlp04.pdf).

 - Split the given text into sentences.

 - Preprocess the sentences by removing all punctuation and making all letters lowercase.